AyoubLekbir41/CFD-Simulator/README.md

 Simply run the main Python file.
 The Tkinter GUI window will pop up automatically hosting the interactive Matplotlib plot: python cfd_pipe_simulator.py

+> 💡 **Stability Note:** If the simulation diverges (the visual plot glitches or freezes), you may need to adjust the time step (`dt`) variable inside the script.
+Depending on your device's processing performance, start with a lower value (e.g., `dt = 0.0005`) and gradually increase it until you find a stable balance between fluidity and computational accuracy.
 ---

 ### 📐 Approach: A "Construction Log"